devrosch/sciformats/examples/nodejs/README.md

 # Examples - Node.js

 Node.js example application that reads scientific files and prints the contents to the console.
-Uses sf_js for reading scientific data formats.
+Uses sciformats_js for reading scientific data formats.

 ## Prerequisites